wallix/PEPS/README.md

 # Installation guide

-The deployment of PEPS is using [Docker](http://docker.io) to simplify the installation process.
+The deployment of a single PEPS server is made easy with [Docker](http://docker.io).
-This quick guide covers the deployment of a single server, which you should have up and running in 30 minutes.
+You should have your server up and running in 30 minutes.
+PEPS uses technologies that can scale up, but this will require some more work or you can [contact our company](mailto:contact@mlstate.com).

 ## Docker containers